 The accompanying consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP").
-In the opinion of management, the accompanying consolidated financial statements include all adjustments (consisting of normal and recurring accruals) considered necessary to present fairly the Company's financial position as of December 31, 2019 and 2020, and the results of its operations and its cash flows for the years ended December 31, 2018, 2019 and 2020.
+In the opinion of management, the accompanying consolidated financial statements include all adjustments (consisting of normal and recurring accruals) considered necessary to present fairly the Company's financial position as of December 31, 2020 and 2021, and its results of operations and cash flows for the years ended December 31, 2019, 2020 and 2021.
 The Company has no items of other comprehensive income or loss; therefore, its net income or loss is equal to its comprehensive income or loss.